FAQ and Useful Information

 - Those who want a tandem kayak with rudder and ability to take a spray deck.

 What to Wear

 You will need a hat and sunglasses, and a strap to keep them secure.

-Long-sleeved shirts are the best protection from sun, mosquitoes and cold.
+Long-sleeved shirts provide the best protection.
 Shorts are OK but ¾ pants and trousers provide better sun and mosquito protection.
-A stretchy material is the most comfortable when you get wet (cotton clings and restricts your movement).
+A stretchy material is the most comfortable if you get wet (cotton clings and restricts your movement).

 Consider wearing water-shoes or sneakers without socks.

 Sunscreen and Bug Repellents

-You should ensure you wear sunscreen.
-If you will be out at sunset and/or dawn we also recommend mosquito repellents that contain DEET.
-For young children, check the label before use.
+We strongly recommend using sunscreen.
+If you will be out at sunset and/or dawn we also recommend mosquito repellents.

 What to Bring